hferyoa/ElderScrolls/README.md

 # Combat Magic Overhaul 3

-A large combat magic addition that includes the possibility of using item resources to cast stronger spells.
+A large combat magic addition that includes the possibility of using items and other resources to cast stronger spells.

 |School|Theme|Novice|Apprentice|Adept|Expert|Master|Notes|
 |--|--|--|--|--|--|--|--|